How to Grow Sage

 Plan to dry sage fairly rapidly so it doesn’t acquire a musty flavor.
 One method is to pick off individual leaves and spread them on a screen set in a shaded, warm, dry place.
 Or you can hang small bunches in a warm, well-ventilated room.
 Sage is one of those unusual herbs that gets stronger as it dries.
 Store dried sage in an opaque container with a tight-fitting lid.

-Among the edible sages, there are a few that are more commonly used because of the quality of herb they produce, their growth habit, color, or fragrance.
+Among the edible sages, there are a few that are more commonly used because of the quality of herb they produce, or because of their growth habit, color, or fragrance.
 Common or garden sage (Salvia officinalis), the variety typically grown in home gardens, forms an upright bushy shrub 30 in. tall.
-The narrow, oblong, gray-green leaves, 1 in. to 2-1⁄2 in. long, have a pebbly texture.
+The narrow, oblong, gray-green leaves, 1 in. to 2½ in. long, have a pebbly texture.

 Three of the sages are particularly interesting for their color.
 Purple sage has dark reddish-purple foliage.
 The light green leaves of golden sage are edged and streaked with bright yellow-gold.
 And then there is tricolor sage, with leaves mottled in shades of white, cream, pink, purple, and green.
 The blue flowers it produces offer a beautiful contrast.
 Both purple and golden sage tend to be low-growing spreaders 12 in. to 14 in. tall, making them excellent additions to a rock garden.
 All three can be used in the kitchen just like common sage.